xtralifecloud/unity-sdk/Docs/push.md

 # Setup Notification for iOS {#toc_push_1}

+On iOS, push notifications use the Apple Push Notification Service, which we'll describe how to set up in the following paragraphs.

 First, set up a certificate with Push notifications enabled on the [Apple Developer Center](http://developer.apple.com/)
 ![Create Certificate](./img/ios-push-1.png)
 Download it,